-While the handle might seem like an obvious part of a tennis racket to point out, there’s more to it than there appears to be on the surface.
+While the handle might seem like an obvious part of a tennis racquet to point out, there’s more to it than there appears to be on the surface.

 Butt and Butt Cap

-Yes, it’s called the butt of the racket, so let’s get that joke out of the way right now.
+Yes, it’s called the butt of the racquet, so let’s get that joke out of the way right now.

 In all seriousness, the butt and butt cap are more than just funny-named pieces of plastic.

-The butt cap refers to the piece of plastic at the base of the racket that flares out slightly, a shape intended to keep it from slipping out of the player’s hand.
+The butt cap refers to the piece of plastic at the base of the racquet that flares out slightly, a shape intended to keep it from slipping out of the player’s hand.

-The butt, however, just refers more generally to the very bottom part of the racket or the lowest part of the handle.
+The butt, however, just refers more generally to the very bottom part of the racquet or the lowest part of the handle.

 You probably guessed it.
 The handle refers to…well, the handle!

-More specifically, (and less sarcastically) it’s the entire area of the racket that the player holds with their hands.
+More specifically, (and less sarcastically) it’s the entire area of the racquet that the player holds with their hands.